Jake McCarthy Player Props: Diamondbacks vs. Braves

-The Arizona Diamondbacks, including Jake McCarthy (.429 on-base percentage in past 10 games, 97 points above season-long percentage), take on starting pitcher Charlie Morton and the Atlanta Braves at Truist Park, Wednesday at 7:20 PM ET.
+On Thursday, Jake McCarthy (.406 on-base percentage in past 10 games, 73 points above season-long percentage) and the Arizona Diamondbacks face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+First pitch is at 12:20 PM ET.

-In his previous game, he reached base in his only plate appearance against the Braves.
+In his last game, he strung together two hits (going 2-for-5) against the Braves.

 Jake McCarthy Game Info & Props vs. the Braves